Modern Church is a membership organisation with a long history and a liberal ethos.

 Before 2010 Modern Church was known as The Modern Churchpeople's Union.

-Treasurer: Rosalind Lund
+Secretary: Rosalind Lund

 Revd Dr Jeyan Anketell is a semi-retired science teacher and non-stipendiary Anglican priest in Lichfield, Staffordshire.
 He was a candidate in the 2013 Staffordshire County Council elections and has been a Lichfield City Councillor.